 All schools are now participating in the use of the Standards-based Report Card.
-This report card is different than report cards you might be used to.
-Students in grades K–8 do not receive a letter grade for each subject.
-Students in high school will still receive a letter grade for each subject, as well as a Grade Point Average (GPA) and class rank at each semester.
+This report card is different from report cards you might be used to.
+Students in K–grade 8 do not receive a letter grade for each subject.
+Students in high school will still receive a letter grade for each subject as well as a grade point average (GPA) and class rank at each semester.

-- Provides specific feedback on progress to the standards so students, families and teachers can work together to set meaningful goals for improvement.
+- provides specific feedback on progress to the standards so that students, families, and teachers can work together to set meaningful goals for improvement.

 Additional support at home and school can reinforce the concepts and knowledge learned based on the information in the Standards-based Report Card.